pyrocko/grond/docs/source/method/index.rst

 the data error, but also modelling errors are assessed to some extent.

-In Grond the bootstrapping is applied in a number of parallel `bootstrapping chains` where individual bootstrapping is applied to the model misfits.
+In Grond the bootstrapping is applied in a number of parallel `bootstrapping chains` where individual bootstrap weights or bootstrap noise is applied to the model misfits.
 Basically, individual optimization are carried out in each bootstrap chain.
 Find more below for the `BABO Optimiser`.

 In Grond **two** different bootstrapping types are implemented.
-There is `Bayesian bootstrapping`, which is realized through misfit weights, and there is `Residual bootstrapping`, which is realized by adding noise to the residuals.
+There is bootstrapping realised through misfit weights, called `Classic` and `Bayesian bootstrapping`, and there is bootstrapping realised adding noise to the residuals, which is the so-called  `Residual bootstrapping` (`Fig. 1`).

-**Bayesian bootstrap**:
+**Classic and Bayesian bootstrap**:

 random weighting
 Assumes the error is uniformly distributed (? really)